Ackman to renew attack on Herbalife with aim on China business

-(Reuters) - William Ackman’s hedge fund Pershing Square Capital Management LP said it would unveil on Tuesday details about Herbalife Ltd’s (HLF.N) violations in China as the activist investor sharpened his attack against the nutritional products company.
+March 10 (Reuters) - William Ackman’s hedge fund Pershing Square Capital Management LP said it would unveil on Tuesday details about Herbalife Ltd’s violations in China as the activist investor sharpened his attack against the nutritional products company.

 Ackman has called on regulators to investigate Herbalife’s distribution model which he calls a “pyramid scheme,” where a company makes most of its money by recruiting distributors rather than selling products to real customers.